AdaCore/learn/courses/intro-to-ada/chapters/tasking.rst

 As we've just seen, as soon as the main task starts, its subtasks also start automatically.
 The main task continues its processing until it has nothing more to do.
 At that point, however, it will not terminate.
-Instead, it task waits until its subtasks have finished before it allows itself to terminate.
+Instead, the task waits until its subtasks have finished before it allows itself to terminate.
 In other words, this waiting process provides synchronization between the main task and its subtasks.
 After this synchronization, the main task will terminate.
 For example: